 In April I have been to Morocco and I have to say it did not disappoint me.
 In this Travel Diary I will share a few things with you that you have to do when you’re in Morocco.
 I was so excited to go there because I love the moroccan style – the tiles, the food and the sights are stunning.
+If it wasn’t for a friend of mine recommending I look for morocco tours packages, this trip may not have happened.
+But I am do glad it did.
 My Morocco Trip included El Jadida and Casablanca – and in september I will visit Marrakesh. #moroccooverload !
 So this years Travel Aganda is all about Morocco.
+If you’re thinking about going, make sure you familiarise yourself with travel vaccine information.
 We start at El Jadida, a small fishing village with lots of history.
 The former Portuguese Village called Mazagan became El Jadida in 1815 and is still a very quiet and authentic village. so if you like to authentic and not so touristy places this is the place to go.
 It also has a bettlement around the city.
 You can walk around town and see where the Portuguese defended the city with the guns that still stand there.
 From up here you have an amazing view of the sea and the city.
 It was worth visiting this World Heritage Site by Unesco.
 And on the way here we were browsing through the souk and I got myself some authentic moroccan leather slippers that I wear at home all the time.

 Visit the Souk and get some Moroccan real Leather Slippers – they are so comfy, handmade, beautiful and a bargain.
 These slippers just cost 80 Dirhams / 8 Euros / 6 Pounds.
 We were in this little souk shop for more than an hour.
 I think I tried all of the styles and colours they had.
 And even the language barrier was not a problem after some time.
 “C’est cuir!”
 100% leather ensured the salesman.
 I just answered “Je prend les rouge et les pink et ca.” When I did not know the word for the colour I just said “Ca”.
 And I even bargained in french.
 A woman will always be able to shop and she will find a way to communicate with the people in any language when it comes to shoes.
 At least that’s how I am.
 Those are beautiful, aren’t they?